ttn115/testGithub/README.md

 # method to change root
 This worked for me, and kept all my history intact.
-From the incorrect root folder (the parent where you accidentally initialized the repo):
+From the incorrect root folder (from https://stackoverflow.com/questions/1918111/my-git-repository-is-in-the-wrong-root-directory-can-i-move-it-instead-of):

 - Move the folder: